How to Stock a Disaster Preparedness Kit

 - Emergency Space Blankets: One per person.
 These windproof, waterproof, heat-conserving space blankets are lightweight and inexpensive.
 Keep them in your DPK and another one in your car.

-- Don't use a propane heater or a gas or electric stove or oven to try to stay warm.
+- Be safe when using propane: Don't use a propane heater or a gas or electric stove or oven to try to stay warm.
 These could be lethal.

 Other Ideas to Keep You Safe and Sound